 Davis and other researchers are looking at the social benefit of Second Life as well as the physiological benefit.
 She is exploring how the features available in this medium can benefit people with Parkinson’s disease.

 “It has the potential to really help us look at the way we think of healthcare and disability communities in ways that haven’t been talked about before,” Davis said.
+If currently you suffer of any health issues such as depression or anxiety Kratom is a natural drug that may help you.

 —Hayley Lane, ’15 Journalism